The inspiration for this recipe

 One thing you will notice about these crab cakes is that they are not fried in a skillet or deep fried.
 Although it takes a little longer, they are baked.
 This means that the wonderful flavors of the crab are not clouded by the oil used to cook them…and that makes them healthier as well!

 This recipe is very easy and the crab cakes themselves whip up in one bowl.
-I have included a delicate lemon garlic aioli to serve with them, and I promise you will have a party in your mouth also!
+I have included a delicate lemon garlic aioli to serve with them, and I promise you will love them!

 You will need: